Uchida16104/XenPi/README.md

 <img src="ver1.1/XenPi-SP.png"/>

 ## Log
-Developed :
+Developed on :
 <br>
 25th, May, 2023
 <br>
 <br>
-Published :
+Published on :
 <br>
 26th, May, 2023
 <br>
 <br>
-Released :
+Released on :
 <br>
-28th, May, 2023
+4th, June, 2023
+* Deleted function of "Scale" on "Synth".
 <br>
 <br>
 by Hirotoshi Uchida